Trail Trek Challenge

 About Trail Trek Challenge

-Those who register for the 2023-2024 Trail Trek Challenge will be eligible to earn an official weatherproof and dishwasher proof sticker for completing 5 hikes.
+Those who register for the 2025-2026 Trail Trek Challenge will be eligible to earn an official weatherproof and dishwasher proof sticker for completing 5 hikes, but the greatest reward is spending time immersed in nature at these protected places.
 Registrants will also receive our Conservancy Notes emails (semi-monthly) with information about free guided hikes and latest local conservation news (option to unsubscribe is always available).

 Bring friends or go solo.
 The Trail Trek Challenge lets you walk when and where you choose.

 When you sign up (below), you'll receive a confirmation email with a link to your downloadable Trail Guide & Hike Log with hike descriptions and a place to record your hikes throughout the year.
 Downloadable trail maps and driving directions to each hike location are available from the Nature Preserves section of this website.
-As a registered participant, you'll also receive our Conservancy News email where you can learn about trail conditions, upcoming guided hikes in our Linked to the Land program, plus local conservation news.
+Remember, COMPLETE THE CHALLENGE BY APRIL 15, 2026 AND WE WILL SEND YOU A WATER BOTTLE STICKER to commemorate your accomplishment!
+Add the kids' names to your Trail Guide, and we will send one for each of the kids, too!

 Trail maps and treasure hunts